Home

 Method:-

-Mix the Chinese five spice, chili powder, salt and pepper together and rub all over the pork tenderloin.
+Place all the ingredients for the rub (Chinese five spice, chili powder, salt and pepper) in a jam jar, put the lid on and give it a good shake.
+Pour the mix over the pork tenderloin and rub it all over.
 Set the tenderloin to one side for an hour so that the rub can really penetrate the meat.

 For one hour there's no need to refrigerate your meat, in fact, if the tenderloin came straight out of the refrigerator before the rub was applied then this hour will serve it well to get it up to room temperature before cooking.

-Whilst your meat is smoking, take a saucepan, throw in the ingredients for the mop, bring it to the boil and stir to ensure that all the sugar has dissolved.
-Put to one side and allow to cool.
+Whilst your meat is smoking, take a small saucepan, throw in the ingredients for the mop and bring it to the boil and stir to ensure that all the sugar has dissolved.
+As soon as it has boiled, take it off the heat, put to one side and allow to cool.

-To serve, I like to slice thickly and drizzle over any remains of the mop.
+To serve, I like to slice thickly and drizzle over the remains of the mop.

 See Also:-